RybalkoValeriy/vue-blog/in-progress.md

  - [x] resolve issue with load topics * app
  - [x] create link to open by topic - articles
  - [ ] show Articles by singed UserId, show user in panel as logIn User
+ - [ ] delay load items in topic-articles
+ - [ ] app link to use profile?
  - [ ] use ArticleDetails to show one opened article
  - [ ] articles entity load from signed-in user
  - [x] continue add the loadingAllTopics on load app.
+ - [ ] consider to move API from express to .net dapper and local db?

  note: